Life in Tupelo

 The most significant landmark of Tupelo’s modern history is a modest, two-room house where the King of Rock & Roll, Elvis Presley, was born on January 8, 1935.

-For shoppers, Tupelo offers a regional mall, factory outlet and specialty boutiques.
+For shoppers, Tupelo offers The Mall at Barnes Crossing and many specialty boutiques.
 Within the downtown district are a variety of stores that offer many one-of-a-kind items.